iaikkrypto/lineartrails/README.md

 lineartrails
 ============

 Tool to automatically search for linear characteristics.
-There exists a research paper about this tool called "Heuristic Tool for Linear Cryptanalysis with Applications to CAESAR Candidates", which is presented at AsiaCrypt 2015.
-Soon, there will also be an eprint version.
+There exists a research paper about this tool called "Heuristic Tool for Linear Cryptanalysis with Applications to CAESAR Candidates", which is presented at AsiaCrypt 2015, an online version is available [[https://eprint.iacr.org/2015/1200|here]].
 If you use this tool in your work, we would be nice to cite the research paper.

 Authors
 -------